ReadAlongs/Studio-Web/implementation_plan.md

    equals the original.
 Keep to one representative doc, not a matrix of edge cases.
-2. **`plainText → tipTapDoc` transform** — one input string exercising a single blank line (should _not_ break the page), a double-blank-line page break, and 2+ lines within a page, asserting the resulting doc's page and sentence counts/text match §4a's confirmed rule.
+2. **`plainText → tipTapDoc` transform** — one input string exercising a run of blank lines of varying length, asserting the resulting doc's paragraph/sentence structure matches §4a's rule (one empty paragraph per blank line, never a page break).

-Prompt 2 and Prompt 3 each get one additional focused spec (paste normalization; highlight decoration placement + clearing-on-edit) as already specified in `.agent_history/prompts.md` — not duplicated here.
+Prompt 2 added a few more, one per distinct behavior fixed along the way (page-break cursor continuity, paste normalization, empty-paragraph collapsing, live-typing paragraph breaks — see its checklist entry for specifics).
+Prompt 3 gets one for highlight decoration placement + clearing-on-edit, per `.agent_history/prompts.md`.

 Explicitly **not** doing: exhaustive edge-case matrices, snapshot tests of generated HTML/CSS, or component-level TestBed specs beyond a smoke test for